joowani/dtags/README.md

 **Step 4**.
 Restart your shell.

-For v1 users:
+Note for those are already using v1.x.x:
-   * dtags v2 has config changes that are *not* backwards-compatible
+   * dtags v2 has config changes that are *not* backwards-compatible.
-   * If you want to upgrade from v1, you need to run the migration script:
+   * If you want to upgrade from v1, you need to run a migration script:

       ```bash
        ~$ git clone https://github.com/joowani/dtags.git
        ~$ python dtags/scripts/migrate.py
        ```

-   * Or if you don't mind losing your tags, simply run `rm -rf ~/.dtags`.
+   * If you don't mind losing your tags, simply run `rm -rf ~/.dtags` instead.

-Once installed, you will have 5 commands at your disposal: `tag`, `untag`, `d`, `e` and `dtags` (make sure that you don't have any aliases with the same names).
+Once installed, you will have **5** commands at your disposal: `tag`, `untag`, `d`, `e` and `dtags` (please make sure you don't already have any aliases/functions/scripts defined with the same names).

 ## Usage Examples